yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 Present solution to your customer:

-- Present solution
+- Present solution.

-- Respond to customer objections
+- Respond to customer objections.

-- Receive feedback
+- Receive feedback.

 **Wrap-up (15 minutes)**

-- Review preferred solution
+- Review preferred solution.

 ## Before the whiteboard design session: How to prepare